 Take time to learn if there are any cultural norms or values that should be considered when providing recognition.
 For example, if your organization has teams that are located in countries that value community effort vs. individualism, employees might not feel comfortable being recognized for their individual contributions in front of others.

 During one-on-one conversations with your employees, ask how they like to be recognized within the context of their cultural values so that they can receive recognition that respects their cultural values while also honoring their individual preferences.

 Find ways to celebrate one another through each other’s culture

-Building connection and rapport among international teams takes time and isn’t without challenges.
-Personally, they experience other types of organizational culture and understand more about one anther’s culture, forming bonds that lead to trust.
+Building connections and rapport among international teams takes time and isn’t without challenges.
+Personally, they experience other types of organizational culture and understand more about one another’s culture, forming bonds that lead to trust.
 This fosters a collaborative environment where everyone works together towards achieving team and company

 goals.
 To learn more about how to incorporate culturally-focused recognition within your organization, check out our e-book, Building Stronger Teams with Culturally-focused Recognition.